-EXOTIC ANIMAL TRAINING Certificate Program (15 credits)
+EXOTIC ANIMAL TRAINING Certificate Program

+(15 credits)

-Create effective enrichment plans to relieve boredom, prevent the development of stereotypical behaviors and improve welfare. exotic animals?
+Create effective enrichment plans to relieve boredom, prevent the development of stereotypical behaviors and improve welfare.

+Do you dream of a career working with exotic animals?
 Do you want to learn how to train wild animals and understand their behavior?

 The Exotic Animal Training program focuses on wildlife, rather than domestic species such as dogs and cats.
 Students will complete fundamental courses in animal training and behavioral enrichment, followed by their choice of specialized electives emphasizing carnivores, birds, primates or marine mammals.
-Graduates will be prepared to work in animal behavior and training positions at zoos, aquariand training positions at zoos, aquariums, wildlife clinics, educational centers, and the film and entertainment industries.
+Graduates will be prepared to work in animal behavior and training positions at zoos, aquariums, wildlife clinics, educational centers, and the film and entertainment industries.
 Our comprehensive program will allow you to: